• Skip to main content

 Learning piano at a young age though has several advantages as the young ones are fast-learners and they have that enthusiasm to learn new things.

 Children can start taking lessons when they are about 6 years old.
+By this time they would have developed the motor skills needed to play the piano.
 Kids with some sort of musical background in their family may be able to pick up things a couple of years earlier as well.

 Why is Piano Important to Music Studies